Jennifer Nassour: Massachusetts Republican Party chair

 Nassour was elected chairwoman of the Massachusetts Republican Party on January 28, 2009.
 She defeated Joseph Manzoli and Michael Franco, receiving 49 votes to Manzoli's 15 and Franco's 2.

 During her tenure, the Republicans won the 2010 United States Senate special election and gained 16 seats in the Massachusetts House of Representatives, their first net increase in 20 years.
 However, the Republicans were unable to win any statewide office or Congressional seat during the 2010 election.
 On January 6, 2011, Nassour defeated William J. McCarthy 50 votes to 16 to win a second two-year term as chairman.
 On September 19, 2011, she announced her resignation from the post effective October 28, 2011, citing her pregnancy with her third child.

 Boston City Council race

 In May 2019, Nassour entered the race for the District 8 seat in the 2019 Boston City Council election.
 Incumbent councillor Josh Zakim had announced in March 2019 that he would not seek re-election.
 Nassour's campaign was run by Maureen McInerney, an experienced political communicator and former MassINC Public Affairs Associate and long-time Nassour colleague.
 In a five-candidate field in the September 24 preliminary election, Kenzie Bok and Nassour finished first (2,032 votes) and second (740 votes), respectively, qualifying them for the general election ballot.
 In the November 5 general election, Bok won the seat, garnering approximately 70% of the vote.

+Political positions

+When Nassour was running for the Boston City Council, she touted herself as being socially progressive and differing from the mainstream of the Republican Party.
+Nassour has supported abortion rights and same-sex marriage.